 John Michael, however, claimed that I “misrepresented” him.
-Michael did not go into academia, but he hosts a website (michael1988.com) where he comments on issues related to his paper.
+Michael never became an academic, but he hosts a website (michael1988.com) where he comments on issues related to his paper.
 He did not claim that the statement I made about his analysis of Morton was incorrect.
 Rather, he said that I misrepresented him because I didn’t mention the fact that, in his paper, he stated that he objected to the study of race in general because he believes that race is meaningless.
-I can only say that I think Michael is unfamiliar with citation practices in academia.
+I can only say that I think he is unfamiliar with citation practices in academia.
 A paper that reports an empirical finding can include the author’s opinions on various topics.
 A researcher who cites the empirical finding is not obligated to give a platform to the cited author’s opinions that are not relevant to the issue in question.

 In December 2018, Cofnas defended Islamophobic pseudoscientist Noah Carl writing “Noah is a good guy” and ranting about left-wing academics: